mazemasterjs/mazemaster-shared-library/README.md

 ## Change Notes

+### v1.8.1

+- Added forced type conversion (string -> number) to maze.generate() via a new validateAndSetGenParams(...) method to fix a bug where generated mazes were returning string values for height, width, and challengeLevel.
+- Added tests to cover parameter validation in maze.generate()
+- Cleaned up logging in Maze.ts and removed util.format dependency

 ### v1.8.0

 - [BREAKING CHANGE] Cell.trap is now Cell.traps and supports a bitwise value that allows multiple traps in one cell